Products StoredWood-Pellet Storage |

 |Notes:10’ wide × 7’6” tall × 230’ long reclaim tunnels below each dome|

 |#513||100ft + 10ft*||200ft||25,000t|

-Domes really weren’t on the radar for Peeples Industries in Savannah, Georgia.
+Domes really weren’t on the radar for Peeples Industries in Savannah, Georgia, USA.

 The company was seriously considering a 50,000-ton A-frame for storing wood pellets, a product unique in maritime handling, where long-term contracts don’t exist except in the case of pellets.
 “The longevity of the contracts and guarantees by the utilities—it’s just a very big security for the terminal operator,” Peeples Industries project manager Brad Orwig said.

 But an A-frame would require deep foundations that raised financial concern—and there were rumblings that a better option might be on the market.
 Those reports were enough to pique the interest of Peeples’ leadership, who found domes while researching, then visited a few before deciding to bid out the project.

 “We like to consider ourselves innovators, not imitators, and we went out on a limb,” Orwig said.